-Lower plate rocks (Nevada and Roberts Mountain Formations) outcrop on the northwest and the southeast of the Cortez Hills-Toiyabe area.
-Geological extrapolation and review of magnetic data indicates the favourable lower plate lithologies project beneath the valley fill and alluvial cover in a window called the Cortez window.
+Lower plate rocks (Nevada, Wenban and Roberts Mountain Formations) outcrop on the northwest and the southeast of the Cortez Hills-Toiyabe area.
+Geological extrapolation and review of magnetic data indicates the favourable lower plate lithologies project beneath the valley fill and alluvial cover in the Cortez window.

-The Roberts Mountain Formation is the primary host to the gold deposits of the Carlin Trend.
-In the Cortez Hills-Toiyabe area the Roberts Mountain Formation is the host to gold mineralization at the Gold Acres, Cortez and Cortez Hills deposits.
-The Pipeline deposit is also hosted by Roberts Mountain carbonates beneath valley fill and alluvial cover.
-The Horse Canyon deposit lies within both the upper plate Vinini Formation and the lower plate Wenban limestones.
-The Toiyabe Project is hosted by a similar type geological environment to the Cortez, Cortez Hills, Pediment, Horse Canyon and Pipeline deposits as a large window of lower plate Roberts Mountain formation occurs in the southern portion of the property.
+The Popovich, Rodeo Creek and Roberts Mountain Formations are the primary hosts to the gold deposits of the Carlin Trend.
+The Popovich is the time-stratigraphic equivalent of the Wenban formation.
+The Rodeo Creek is the time-stratigraphic equivalent of the Horse Canyon formation.

+The Horse Canyon, Wenban, and Roberts Mountain Formations all host gold mineralization at the Pipeline, Gold Acres, Cortez and Cortez Hills deposits.
+Parts of the Pipeline deposit occur beneath valley fill and alluvial cover.
+The Horse Canyon deposit lies within both the upper plate Vinini Formation and the lower plate Horse Canyon and Wenban limestones.

+The Toiyabe Project is hosted within a comparable geological environment to the Cortez, Cortez Hills, Pediment, Horse Canyon and Pipeline deposits.
+A large window of lower plate Carbonate stratigraphies occurs in the southern portion of the property.